Steven Kwan Player Props: Guardians vs. Rangers

 Steven Kwan At The Plate

-- Kwan is batting .262 with 21 doubles, two triples, two home runs and 40 walks.
+- Kwan is hitting .262 with 21 doubles, two triples, two home runs and 40 walks.

-- Kwan has picked up a hit in 61 of 89 games this season, with multiple hits 27 times.
+- Kwan has picked up a hit in 68.9% of his 90 games this year, with multiple hits in 30% of those games.

-- In 89 games played this season, he has homered in only two of them.
+- He has gone deep in two of 90 games played this year, and in 0.5% of his plate appearances.

-- Kwan has an RBI in 18 of 89 games this season, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 18 games this season (20%), Kwan has picked up an RBI, and in five of those games (5.6%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 51.7% of his games this season, with more than one run scored in 10.1%.
+- He has scored in 46 games this season, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.